erawijantari/nextflow_MGExercise/README.md

 			- Let's use fastp and use the tool's default adapter unless the adapter is diferent
 			- no need to merge pairs if using metaphlan4 or motus
 			- save the resulting processed reads with : `--save_preprocessed_reads`
+			- Let's also save the final reads from all processing steps (that are sent to classification profiling) in results directory `--save_analysis_ready_fastqs`

 	- Let's activate the complexity filtering using bbduk step using: `--perform_shortread_complexityfilter  --shortread_complexityfilter_tool bbduk`